 - The land mammal with the most teeth is the giant armadillo, which can have up to 100 teeth.

 - The phrase “Long in the Tooth” (meaning old) comes from receding gums in aging horses.
-As horses age, their gums recede, which makes the teeth appear as if they are growing longer.
-So the longer the teeth the older the horse.
+As horses age, their gums recede, making the teeth appear longer.
+So the longer the teeth, the older the horse.

-- Aardvark teeth do not have enamel coating, and they are worn away and regrown continuously.
+- Aardvark teeth lack an enamel coating, and they are worn away and regrown continuously.

 - Giraffes and humans have the same number of teeth (32).